fl101/awardfares-blog/_posts/2024-02-02-austrian-route-to-boston.md

 ## Operation & Schedule

 Austrian Airlines will deploy its Boeing 767-300ER aircraft for the Boston-Vienna route, accommodating 211 passengers across three classes: Business, Premium Economy, and Economy.
-A highlight of the travel experience on this route is the airline's unique "Flying Chef" program in the business class, where passengers can enjoy meals crafted onboard by chefs, complemented by wine pairings suggested by sommeliers.
+A highlight of the travel experience on this route is the airline's unique *Flying Chef* program in business class, where passengers can enjoy meals crafted onboard by chefs, complemented by wine pairings suggested by sommeliers.

 | Flight Direction | Departure Time | Arrival Time        | Days of Operation                                   |
 |------------------|----------------|---------------------|-----------------------------------------------------|